vidalastudillo/buildroot_in/README.md

 # Quick Setup

 Before start, be sure to set Docker Engine configuration on the host allows enough the disk space, processors and other resources.
-Processors and memory play a huge impact on the speed of the builds.
+Number of processors and memory have a huge impact on the speed completion of the builds.

 1. Get a clone of this repo at your host: